sap-tutorials/Tutorials/tutorials/hana-cloud-create-cube-calculation-view/hana-cloud-create-cube-calculation-view.md

 ---
-title: Create a Calculation View of type Cube in the SAP HANA Cloud
+title: Create a Calculation View of Type Cube in the SAP HANA Cloud
 description: Use SAP Business Application Studio to create a Calculation View
 auto_validation: true
 time: 10